 This might be one of the prettiest uses of vintage French bread boards ever photographed!
 I love that they are the artwork in this breakfast room.
-Also, the large size of them makes such a statement!
 By Brooke Giannetti.

 So simple and cute.
 Love the shape of this one!
 Design by Barbara Westbrook.